adriaan-vd-graaf/mrlink2/README.md

   --var_explained_grid VAR_EXPLAINED_GRID [VAR_EXPLAINED_GRID ...]
                         This field specifies the amount of variance explained of the LD matrix that is used by MR-link-2.
 You can add onto this field, and all variances explained will be added: --var_explained_grid 0.99 0.999 0.2 0.96 0.1 will perform an MR-link-2 estimate for all these values.
   --continue_analysis   Flag to continue an already started analysis, if specified this will look for a temporary file, and if it present, reuse its results.
 This can be handy if you have hundreds of associated regions, which can sometimes take a long time to run.
+  --regions_to_read_at_the_same_time NUMBER OF REGIONS
+                        Number of regions to read at the same time from a file.
+Will reduce I/O times, but can increase memory usage
+                        Only change this when you run into memory errors, or if you want to make a lot of comparisons.
   --prespecified_regions PRESPECIFIED_REGIONS
                         Specify which regions to do. format is the following:
                         `{chr_1}:{start_1}-{end_1},{chr_2}:{start_2}-{end_2}`.